ThoughtWorks-DPS/psk-aws-control-plane-base/README.md

 Karpenter managed nodepools will automatically update to the correct, latest patch version each week.

 **TODO**
-* add `taint` step that checks for existence of cluster (in case of new deployment) and then taints management MNG for node replacement.

 * observability solution to replace datadog not yet implemented

-Investigate addons:
-- guardduty
-- s3 csi mount